magicprinc/qute-spring-boot-starter/README.md

 This project is in its core a port of the Quarkus Qute configuration to Spring Boot enabling various Spring specific features to be used instead of Quarkus's.
-It demonstrates how to set up and use JTE in a Spring Boot application, offering a better alternative to other templating engines like for example Thymeleaf.
+It demonstrates how to set up and use Qute in a Spring Boot application, offering a better alternative to other templating engines like for example Thymeleaf.

 ## Getting started